velas/solana/notes.md

 6. * SubchainConfig::validate() - check if chain_id in blacklist, not main_chain_id, is prefixed with 0x56, strings are limited by length.
 7. + Mixed fee payer model -
 8. manager - fix inputs for chain_id and mint

-tests:
+9. subchain gas in VLX  = 40
+10. Min gas_price in subchain config
+11. geth --follow
+12. geth init

+tests:532
 Todo: Add test for register slot with subchains

-1. Min gas_price in config == FOR ALEX
-2. addr bridge in config == FOR ALEX
+1. addr bridge in config == FOR ALEX
-3. Reverted transaction processing == FOR ALEX
+2. Reverted transaction processing == FOR ALEX